 Apply the DBA to Your Career

 A Doctor of Business opens a variety of career opportunities.
 This degree allows you to possibly oversee major corporations, interact with international companies, and teach business courses for universities or colleges.
-Becoming an executive for a multi-billion corporation, you run the day-to-day business operations.
+Becoming an executive for a multi-billion dollar corporation, you run the day-to-day business operations.
 Being a professor, you get to work closely with college students furthering their education in business.

 In addition, positions held by those with a DBA can range from senior managerial consultant, marketing director, CFO, operations management, and other upper managerial positions.